top of page

 Chris McLellan

-A simple, memorable prompt framework is a critical component of responsible and scalable AI marketing
+A simple and memorable prompt framework is a key part of building responsible and scalable AI marketing practices.

 Chris McLellan, principle at the Friends Electric personal consultancy shares why the ROSES prompt framework is a must-have for scalable AI marketing.
 Learn how simple, structured prompts reduce iteration, boost consistency, and save time across campaigns.

-ROSES is a super useful in prompt framework
+ROSES is a useful in framework in Prompt Engineering

 Prompt frameworks are having a moment.
 As AI adoption spreads across marketing teams, there’s growing interest in ways to structure prompts to get more consistent, brand-safe results.
 The goal is clear: reduce trial and error, save time, and make outputs more predictable.